mulhod/mulhod.github.io/index.md

 <img align="left" width="215" height="300" style="padding-right: 20px; padding-bottom: 10px;" src="/assets/mattpic.jpg">

-I'm a senior research engineer at [Educational Testing Service](https://ets.org) AI Labs.
-Since 2011, I have worked at ETS in many teams, including NLP architecture, content assessment/feedback, etc. since 2011.
-I have also recently taught a course on lingustic annotation at Montclair State University.
+I'm a managing senior research engineer at [Educational Testing Service](https://ets.org) AI Labs.
+Since 2011 I have worked at ETS as a part of many teams, including NLP architecture, content assessment/feedback, etc. I have also recently taught a course on lingustic annotation at Montclair State University.
 My research interests include natural language and speech processing and machine learning, especially in relation to applications to automated scoring technology.
-Programming interests: Python, Java, Rust, NLP and machine learning with `scikit-learn`, `PyTorch`, `transformers`, `TensorFlow`, etc., grid engine and GPU usage, etc.
+My interests include Python, AWS, machine learning with `scikit-learn`, `transformers`, `allennlp`, etc., MLOps, NLP, Java, Bash, Rust, etc.

-I obtained a master's degree in Applied Linguistics (with a certificate in Computational Linguistics) from Montclair State University in 2016 and a bachelor's degree (major in English and Linguistics) from University of Pennsylvania in 2008.
+I obtained a master's degree in Applied Linguistics (with a certificate in Computational Linguistics) from Montclair State University in 2016 and a bachelor's degree (double major in English and Linguistics) from University of Pennsylvania in 2008.

 Aside from publishing in NLP/speech conferences (listed below), I also have